mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/ports/index.md

 enterprise: false
 ---

-This section describes ports used by the different Kubernetes components in your Konvoy cluster running on you pre-provisioned infrastructure.
+This section describes ports used by the different Kubernetes components in your DKP cluster running on you pre-provisioned infrastructure.

 ## Control-plane nodes